Mac users can now use Analytic Solver Cloud with Excel for Mac.

-Below are answers to Frequently Asked Questions about Solver for Mac Excel 2008.
+Below are answers to Frequently Asked Questions about Solver for Excel 2011 for Mac.

-Solver's user interface has been rewritten using AppleScript rather than VBA.
-Solver also uses AppleScript -- rather than the Excel C API -- to "talk to" Excel while it's solving.
-Solver runs as a separate application outside Excel, rather than as an add-in inside Excel.
+Solver's user interface is now written in VBA.
+Solver uses Apple's new Scripting Bridge technology to "talk to" Excel when you are solving a problem.
+The Solver computational engine runs as a separate application outside Excel, rather than as an add-in inside Excel.

 Who do I contact if I need technical support for Solver?

 You can contact Frontline Systems at firstname.lastname@example.org, or by phone at 775-831-0300 during normal business hours, Pacific time (GMT-7).
 Since this Solver is a free download, please understand that we're here to help, but our commercial (paying) customers come first.

 What about my Solver models created in Excel 2008 or earlier -- will they work?

 Yes, they should work without any changes.
 If you open a workbook with a Solver model that you created in Excel 2008 or Excel 2004, your model should automatically appear in the Solver Parameters dialog -- you can just click Solve.

 I need to use Solver in a course, or with a textbook that uses Solver -- will I be OK?

 Yes -- you can open course or textbook example Excel workbooks containing Solver models and use them as-is, whether they were created in Excel 2003 or 2004, Excel 2007 or 2008, or Excel 2010 or 2011.